plone/documentation/source/introduction.rst

 Organizations as diverse as NASA, Oxfam, Amnesty International, Nokia, eBay, Novell, the State Universities of Pennsylvania and Utah, as well as the Brazilian and New Zealand governments - all use Plone.

-**Plone is open on many levels.** It runs on Linux, Windows, Mac OS X, FreeBSD and Solaris - and offers a straightforward installation to get you up and running in minutes.
+**Plone is open on many levels.** It runs on Linux, Windows, macOS X, FreeBSD and Solaris - and offers a straightforward installation to get you up and running in minutes.
 It has been translated into more than 40 languages, and is developed with an unflinching emphasis on usability and standards compliance.

 **Need a CMS that integrates** with Active Directory, Salesforce, LDAP, SQL, Web Services.
 LDAP or Oracle?
 Plone does.